Below is our list of 10 sustainable building products that fight climate change.

 3. Reclaimed Wood

-An effective and potentially cost-saving choice when using green building materials is reclaimed wood.
+An effective and potentially cost-saving choice when using sustainable building products is reclaimed wood.
 Reclaimed wood is simply wood that has been previously used in another capacity and then salvaged for use for a different project.
 The use of reclaimed wood harms no trees and has little or no effect on the environment.
 Also, wood and the production of wood materials is responsible for fewer greenhouses (GHGs) than most other traditional building materials like brick, concrete, and certain metals.

-Most reclaimed wood comes from restoration or demolition of buildings or structures and is very often in excellent condition.
+Most reclaimed wood comes from the restoration or demolition of buildings or structures and is very often in excellent condition.
 New wood is still a great product and better for the environment than other building materials, but the production of wood materials does involve cutting down trees.
 This is bad for the environment because trees are responsible for gobbling up harmful carbon and carbon compounds and then converting them into healthy oxygen.
-When you factor in the fuel used for transportation, the heat from the transporting truck, and the energy used to process the wood into the building materials, new wood does leave behind an ugly footprint.
+When you factor in the fuel used for transportation, the heat from the transporting truck, and the energy used to process the wood into the sustainable building products, new wood does leave behind an ugly footprint.
 By using reclaimed wood, forests remain intact, carbon levels in the atmosphere aren’t raised, and the greenhouse effect isn’t increased.

 4. Recycled Non-Wood Materials